In the 21st century, period poverty is still rife throughout the world.

 Reusable pads can be washed and reused.
 Reusable pads by Trade for Aid are designed for exactly this purpose.
 They’re made from soft cotton fleece that is highly absorbent and free from nasty chemicals and additives.

-We donate these pads to women and girls in need, whether in conflict zones, natural disaster zones or refugee camps.
+We donate these pads to women and girls in need in conflict zones, natural disaster zones or refugee camps.

 By switching to reusable pads with Trade for Aid, you are moving your money away from uncaring billionaire businesses and placing it somewhere it can really make a difference for women and girls living in period poverty.